JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

  `switchport port-security mac-address <mac address>` |  Adds a MAC address to the list of secure MAC addresses `switchport port-security aging time <minutes / inactivity>` | Configures the aging time `switchport port-security violation <shutdown / restrict / protect>` |  Sets the action to be taken when a security violation is detected
- `switchport port-security mac-address sticky` | Enables sticky secure mac address `switchport port-security mac-address sticky <mac address>` | Configures a sticky mac address `errdisable recovery cause psecure-violation` | Re-enables an interface `show port-security interface <interface>` | Displays information about security options configured on the interface
+ `switchport port-security maximum maximum` | Sets the maximum number of secure MAC addresses on the port `switchport port-security mac-address sticky` | Enables sticky secure mac address `switchport port-security mac-address sticky <mac address>` | Configures a sticky mac address `errdisable recovery cause psecure-violation` | Re-enables an interface `show port-security interface <interface>` | Displays information about security options configured on the interface